Financial Aid & Scholarships

 This scholarship is available for the initial academic year of enrollment.
 Midwestern will match $250 for any student whose church donates a minimum of $500 toward their education.
 A Church Contribution Scholarship form, found on the web site, must be completed and submitted with the church scholarship.
 Online students are not eligible for this scholarship.
 This scholarship may be combined with another institution scholarship.

-Midwestern offers a scholarship to any student who completes Phase 2 of Fusion.
-This scholarship covers one on-campus class each semester up to three years following completion of Fusion Phase 2.
+Spurgeon College offers a scholarship to any student who completes Fusion International or Fusion North America in the process’ entirety.
+This scholarship covers one on-campus class the fall semester immediately following the completion of Fusion.

 Fusion scholarship awarding criteria: